-Transmission System Guide Lines ⊘ Xcel Energy ∞ Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Customer Loads Version: 9.0 File Name : XEL-POL-TransmissionIntercon nectedCustLoads.doc Page 32 of 52
+Transmission System Guide Lines 🕗 Xcel Energy Xcel Energy Operating Companies Interconnection Guidelines for Transmission Interconnected Customer Loads Version: 11.0 File Name : XEL-POL-TransmissionInterconn ectedCustLoads Version 11.doc Page 33 of 53

 C. Future Changes In Requirements

 From time to time new requirements for testing, reporting, equipment and/or performance are established by MRO, SPP, WECC, NERC, etc., for interconnections.
 The Customer should take steps so it is notified of any changes by the applicable entity.
 If a Customer fails to comply with these requirements and Xcel Energy is required to pay monetary penalties assessed to Xcel Energy as the balancing area entity responsible for regional interconnected system reliability.
 Xcel Energy will bill the Customer for any monetary penalty resulting from the non-performance of the Customer.